All Products

 Dataphin:Register and manage keys

-• Key owners are authorized to manage the keys they have registered.
+• Key owners can manage the keys they registered.

-• You can assign key management permissions during the creation or editing of keys.
-For more information, see key permission management.
+• You can assign key management permissions when creating or editing keys. key permission management.

 Register key

-1. On the Dataphin home page, select Administration > Data Security from the top menu bar.
+1. On the Dataphin home page, choose Administration > Data Security in the top menu bar.

 2. In the left navigation bar, choose Sensitive Data Protection > Key Management.
-On the Key Management page, click the Register Key button.
+On the Key Management page, click Register Key.

-3. In the Register Key dialog box, enter the required parameters.
+3. In the Register Key dialog box, configure the following parameters.

 Parameter